-Thankfully, there are symptoms and signs that parents, teachers, and other adults can look out for in young patients.
+Thankfully, there are symptoms and signs of scoliosis that parents, teachers, and other adults can look out for in young patients.
 These symptoms may help identify scoliosis at an early age when it is still most easily managed.

 Early Signs of Scoliosis in Children

 The first warning sign of scoliosis in children is having a family history of it.
 This is one that doctors, in particular, should be made aware of.
 Research has shown that there is a 30% chance kids will develop scoliosis if a family member already has it.
-If it runs int he family, pay extra close attention to your child(ren) and keep an eye out for the symptoms below.
+If it runs in the family, pay extra close attention to your child(ren) and keep an eye out for the symptoms below.

 Visual Indicators of Scoliosis